-The Bank uses Duration Gap approach to measure the impact on Market Value of Equity (MVE) for upward and downward rate shocks.
+Change in Market Value of Equity (MVE) due to interest rate movements directly impacts capital requirements.
+Bank uses Duration Gap approach to measure the impact on Market Value of Equity (MVE) for upward and downward rate shocks.
 This measures the potential change in MVE of the Bank for a 200 bps change in interest rates.
-The change in MVE due to 200 bps change in interest rate are:
+The change in MVE due to 200 bps change in interest rate is:

-Change in MVE due to 200 bps change in interest rate Amount in ₹ '000 30 September 2013 (8,054)
+Change in MVE due to 200 bps change in interest rate Amount in ₹'000 30 September 2014 (156,274)